 1. Rent at Fair Market Value

-Unless they want to lose a large part of their rental expense deductions, it’s important when renting to a related party that the taxpayer rents at fair market value.
-If they rent below fair market value, then every day the relative rents the property is considered the same as a day when the taxpayer personally used the property.
+Unless you want to lose a large part of your rental expense deductions, it’s important when renting to a related party that the taxpayer rents at fair market value.
+If you rent below fair market value, then every day the relative rents the property is considered the same as a day when the taxpayer personally used the property.
 As we have seen, property cannot be considered rental property if the owner uses it personally for more than 14 days.
 So, if the taxpayer rents to a relative at below market value for longer than that, the house will be pushed out of the rental property classification, and the owner will lose all deductible expenses except mortgage interest and real estate taxes.

 2. Be Prepared to Prove the Rent is Fair

-The taxpayer will want to gather and keep proof that the rent is at fair market value.
+You will want to gather and keep proof that the rent is at fair market value.
 Some ways to do this are to

 - Print or scan information about similar listings with similar rents

 - Get fair rent letters from property managers